-COMS 120 Interpersonal Communication (3 Hours) T
+COMS 120 Interpersonal Communication (3 Hours) →

 This course focuses on the principles of effective speech communication in small group and one-to-one relationships.
 Theory and practice of interpersonal communication are studied and applied to a variety of life situations.
-The course focuses on perception, self-concept, listening, conflict, language, nonverbal communication and culture as they relate to interpersonal relationships.
+The course focuses on perception, self-concept, listening, conflict, language, nonverbal communication, computer mediated communication, culture, and gender as they relate to interpersonal relationships.

-COMS 121 Public Speaking (3 Hours) T
+COMS 121 Public Speaking (3 Hours) →